CarsonJennings/Random-Password-Generator/README.md

 # Random-Password-Generator
 First program in C++

-This program will generate any 24 ASCII redable characters and print it out to the screen.
+This program will generate a 24 character long password containing any ASCII readable character and print it to the screen.